 - have the Provisional (in training)* credential in the specific category and credentialed level of accreditation, and

-- work alongside or liaise with and appropriately credentialed EMS Assessor during the assessment process and seek approval from the credentialed EMS Assessor during the completion of the on-line Prioritisation Tool process, or
+- work alongside or liaise with and appropriately credentialed EMS Assessor during the assessment process, or

 - refer the assessment on to an EMS Assessor who holds the appropriate level of accreditation.

 * The Provisional (in training) EMS Assessor must have updated their details in the EMS Assessor Accreditation Framework, using the Enable New Zealand on-line system to reflect this status, or they will not be able submit a Service Request in that particular category of accreditation.